-To get the most out of the expedition you should be around BCU 3 star sea kayak ability or be comfortable in conditions associated with force 4 winds.
-This is the SKC orange level as a minimum.
-If you have any questions regarding the required ability please feel free to get in touch.
-The area is very remote and wild and so being comfortable camping in the wild is essential.
-Even though we will be there in midsummer it is still likely to be cold water paddling and so you will need to be prepared for this.
+To get the most out of the expedition you should be an intermediate sea kayaker, comfortable in conditions associated with force 4 winds.
+If you have any questions regarding the required ability please feel free to contact us.
+The area is very remote and wild, so being comfortable camping is essential.
+Even though we will be there in midsummer it is still likely to be cold weather, and it can be wet, cold and windy from glacier driven winds .You will need to be prepared for this, and to bring ample clothing and weatherproof gear.
+Tents and sleeping bags must be of a decent standard to withstand strong winds and cold

-We recommend arriving on the 11th which is the day before to allow for transport delays.
-There are many b&b`s and a campsite in the town.
-There are direct flights from the domestic airport in the capital with Iceland air to Isafjordur.
-We will meet up at 9 am on the 12th in Isafjordur to go through a plan and aim to get on the water around midday.
-We will spend the morning getting supplies and packing the kayaks.
-We will then either paddle out of Isafjordur or get dropped off by boat or van depending on the forecast.
-We will be back at Isafjordur on the 19th ready to fly out on the 20th of June on the morning flight.
-This gives us 8 days out away from civilisation, however we may not be able to paddle every day due to the nature of the environment.
+We will meet up at 9 am on the 11th at the Kayak Centre in Isafjordur to go through the plan, pack boats and we aim to be on the water around midday.
+We will be back at Isafjordur on the 18th ready to fly out on the morning flight on 19th of June.
+This gives us 9 days away from civilisation, however we may not be able to paddle every day due to the nature of the environment.

 What to bring

-Water temperature will be around 6-8 degrees and so Poggies and gloves will be useful.
-Also a jacket that will fit over your b-aid to help you regulate temperature on the water will be useful.
-Please be aware the weather in the West Fjords is very unpredictable and can be +20 or 0 degC at this time of year.
-Let’s hope for the +20`s and pack some shorts.
+Water temperature is around 6-8°C and so poggies and/or gloves are essential.
+We also suggest a large jacket or storm cag that will fit over your buoyancy aid to help you regulate temperature on the water.
+Please be aware the weather in the West Fjords is very unpredictable and can go from +20 to 0°C.

 What it includes